Assassin's Creed: Forgotten Temple: Season Two

 The Zhang Wei Union members and their allies sail to Indochina, reaching the mainland after fighting through both Madam Lee's and Alan Jacob's fleets.
-They then travel to Angkor to find the Forgotten Temple, which houses the third Piece of Eden, arriving at the same time as Madam Lee and Alan.
+They then travel to Angkor to find the Forgotten Temple, which houses the third Piece of Eden, arriving at the same time as their enemies.
 Detecting intruders, the Temple activates an advanced security system, awakening giant stone guardians and creating a temporal anomaly that begins to merge the 18th and 21st centuries.

-In the present, the Abstergo forces who have reached the Temple are affected by the anomaly, which transforms anyone and anything into their past counterparts.
+In the present, the Abstergo forces who have arrived at the Temple are affected by the anomaly, which transforms anyone and anything into their past counterparts.
 To stop the anomaly from spreading and destroying the world, Noa, Sei, and Nathan travel to the Temple, which turns them into their respective ancestors: Edward, Saito, and John.
-The Temple also conjures apparitions of Madam Lee, Alan Jacob, and their respective armies, who race to reach the Temple first.
-Nathan, overtaken by John's personality, steals the Piece of Eden in Noa's possession and manages to enter the Temple, at the same time as Xiao Han and his Chinese Assassins, who are wielding the crescent amulet.
-Noa/Edward and Sei/Saito also enter the Temple, after obtaining enhanced weapons that can be used to fight the stone guardians.
-Meanwhile, a group of Abstergo operatives unaffected by the anomaly attempt to bring the third Piece of Eden to the core of the Temple to seize control of it, but they instead cause its systems to go haywire.
-The Temple subsequently subjects everyone to a simulation based on Edward's and Saito's pasts in the Caribbean and Japan, respectively, while Noa and Sei also experience simulations based on their own pasts, which they are able to overcome.
+Nathan, overtaken by John's personality, steals the Piece of Eden in Noa's possession and helps Alan and his men reach the Temple, but ultimately betrays them.
+Xiao Han, who is carrying the crescent amulet, also reaches the Temple with the help of Madam Lee's forces, who form a truce with the Zhang Wei Union to battle the stone guardians.

+After obtaining weapons that can be used to destroy the guardians, Noa/Edward and Sei/Saito enter the Temple, but its systems go haywire as a result of Abstergo's efforts to use the third Piece of Eden to seize control of it.
+The Temple creates simulations based on Edward's, Saito's, and Xiao Han's pasts, forcing them to battle pirates in the Caribbean, the Shimazu clan in Japan, and a corrupted Xiao Han during the Qing Empire's purge of the Chinese Assassins.
+Noa and Sei also experience simulations based on their own pasts, which they overcome by facing their regrets.
+As all parties converge at the Temple's core, a fight breaks out over possession of the Pieces of Eden.
+Alan Jacob shoots John and seizes all three artifacts, but before he can assemble them, he is killed by the mortally wounded John.
+Inspired by his friend's sacrifice, Edward persuades Xiao Han and Saito to stand down, convincing them that they do not need the Pieces of Eden and that they can accomplish their goals solely through the support of those who care about them.
+Noa similarly convinces Sei that together they can achieve the freedom to choose their own paths.